 You can improve the performance of your query by compressing, partitioning, or converting your data into columnar formats.
 Amazon Athena supports open source columnar data formats such as Apache Parquet and Apache ORC.
 Converting your data into a compressed, columnar format lowers your cost and improves query performance by enabling Athena to scan less data from S3 when executing your query.

 Security & availability

 Q: How do I control access to my data?

-Amazon Athena allows you to control access to your data by using AWS Identity and Access Management (IAM) policies, Access Control Lists (ACLs), and Amazon S3 bucket policies.
+Amazon Athena allows you to control access to your data by using Amazon Identity and Access Management (IAM) policies, Access Control Lists (ACLs), and Amazon S3 bucket policies.
 With IAM policies, you can grant IAM users fine-grained control to your S3 buckets.
 By controlling access to data in S3, you can restrict users from querying it using Athena.

 Q: Can Athena query encrypted data in Amazon S3?

-Yes, you can query data that’s encrypted using Server-Side Encryption with Amazon S3-Managed Encryption Keys, Server-Side Encryption with AWS Key Management Service (KMS) – Managed Keys, and Client-Side Encryption with keys managed by KMS.
+Yes, you can query data that’s encrypted using Server-Side Encryption with Amazon S3-Managed Encryption Keys, Server-Side Encryption with Amazon Key Management Service (KMS) – Managed Keys, and Client-Side Encryption with keys managed by KMS.
 Amazon Athena also integrates with KMS and provides you an option to encrypt your result sets.